ibm-cloud-docs/power-iaas/pricing.md

 ## Pricing for Power Edge Router
 {: #per-pricing}

-There are no additional charges for PER, however, you are charged based on the number of Transit Gateway connections and routing options.
+There are no additional charges for PER.
+You are charged based on the number of Transit Gateway connections and routing options.

 The following table shows the charges based on the routing option that you select:
 | Routing type | Charges |